SUMaC Student

 Stanford Pre-Collegiate Summer Institutes: Mathematics Courses

 If you are not ready for Abstract Algebra & Number Theory or Algebraic Topology, we offer other math courses through Stanford Pre-Collegiate Summer Institutes.
-These courses are highlighted below.
 Please note: Stanford Pre-Collegiate Summer Institutes is another program that requires a different application from Stanford University Mathematics Camp.
 You can use the same application account to begin and submit applications for both programs.